City of Wyndham

 - A smaller percentage of local workers who walked only (1.4% compared to 3.2%)

-The largest changes in the method of travel of work of the workforce in the City of Wyndham between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the City of Wyndham between 2011 and 2016 were:

 - Car, as driver (+10,391 local workers)